 To model the flow over a foil unconstrained both in the streamwise and the cross-stream direction, we used a two-dimensional boundary element method (BEM) based on potential flow theory in which the flow is assumed to be irrotational, incompressible and inviscid.
 Previously, this method was used to model flow over unsteady hydrofoils \cite{katz2001low, Moored2018Bem, moored2019inviscid}, and their interaction with a solid boundary and the associated performance for constrained and unconstrained foils \cite{quinn2014unsteady, kurt2019swimming}.
 Further details about the numerical method used here can be found in previous work \cite{moored2019inviscid, kurt2019swimming}.

-Since the hydrofoils are self-propelled a drag force is applied to them, which follows a high Reynolds number $U^2$ drag law \cite{Munson1998}.
-The drag force is determined by the properties of a virtual body, not present in the computational domain, which are determined by the Lighthill number, $Li$.
+Like the constrained experiments, the freely-swimming simulated foils were prescribed sinusoidal pitching motions about their leading edge with an out-of-phase synchrony ($\phi=\pi$).
+Each foil is assigned with a mass normalized by their characteristic added mass, $m^* = m/(\rho sc^2 ) = 2.76$ and $1.74$ in stream-wise and cross-stream-wise directions, respectively, similar to the \textit{unconstrained foil experiments}, which is comparable with biology (for example, $m^* = 3.86$ was calculated for cod in \cite{Akoz2018}).
+Note that the constrained foil measurements presented earlier have an effective dimensionless mass of $m^*=\infty$, since the foils do not exhibit recoil motions.
+In the simulations, since the hydrofoils are self-propelled a drag force is applied to them, which follows a high Reynolds number $U^2$ drag law \cite{Munson1998}.
+The drag force is determined by the properties of a virtual body, not present in the computational domain, which is determined by the Lighthill number, $Li$.